ymsyms/study_app/app_services/README.md

 #SQL Study App is a full-stack learning application built to help to study SQL topics, notes, and questions.

-Backend: Spring Boot 3.5.7 + PostgreSQL
+Backend: Spring Boot 3.5.7 +  (PostgreSQL) 14.20
 Frontend: React 19.2 + Vite
 Database: PostgreSQL

 The app provides a REST API for managing Topics, Notes, and Questions, and a React frontend for easy interaction.

 #Architecture

-Frontend <--- DTO ---> Controller <--- Service ---> DAO ---> Database
+React → Controller → Service → DAO → PostgreSQL

 #Explanation:
 Frontend: React application consuming the REST API